 After a while she touched Roselyn on the hand and whispered, “I have preparations to make for the trip to Bar Dor tomorrow.
 But I will visit you in Bar Kouf in a few days.”

-her and Faolan dancing kept intruding into the memory of her cousins.
+her and Faolan dancing kept intruding into the memory of her cousins doing so.

 She shut the door and sat in the chair trying to determine if her cousin’s marriage had changed events in Anglia’s future.
 But her mind wouldn’t leave the dance floor.
 Her heart ached

 with her own loss.
-Images of her and Faolan dancing kept intruding into the memory of her cousins.
+Images of her and Faolan dancing continued intruding into the memory of her cousins.

 There was a knock on the door.
 Evaughnlynn stood and calmed her mind.
 “Come in, Neima.”